chef/ohai/CROSS_PLATFORM.md

     ruby get_output.rb -c ls -p',-l' -f "osx-10.8" -a x64 -e

-Would cause get_output.rb to collect the output of both the "ls" and "ls -l" commands.
+Would cause get_output.rb to collect the output of both "ls" and "ls -l".

 ## Adding data to the library